Past Perfect

 What Is the Past Perfect Tense?

-The past perfect tense (also known as the pluperfect) is for talking about something that happened before something else.
-It is used to make it clear that one action happened before another action in the past.
+The past perfect tense (also known as the pluperfect) is used to talk about something that happened before something else in the past.
+It establishes a temporal connection between two actions or events in the past.

 Past Perfect: Structure

-The past perfect is formed by using the past tense of the verb 'to have' (had), followed by the past participle of the main verb.
-The past participle is regularly formed with an -ed suffix to regular verbs (e.g. looked, ended, tutored) but there are also many irregular forms (e.g. broken, made, understood).
+The past perfect is formed by using the past tense of the verb 'have' (had), followed by the past participle form of the main verb.
+The past participle is typically formed by adding '-ed' to the end of regular verbs (e.g. looked, ended, tutored) but there are also many irregular forms (e.g. broken, made, understood).

-When we use the past perfect tense in speaking, we often contract the subject and auxiliary verb.
+When using the past perfect tense in speaking, we often contract the auxiliary verb.
 Here are the examples:

 My new job wasn't exactly what I had expected. → My new job wasn't exactly what I'd expected.